This post may contain affiliate links. Please see our disclosure policy.

 I spray my cart handle with this spray and my kids’ hands after we get out of the cart.

-When using essential oils, it is best to use glass, metal, or HDPE, also known as plastics number 2.
-This is because essential oils can dissolve certain plastics overtime.
-Be sure to make your DIY in an essential oil safe spray bottle.
+When using essential oils, it is best to use glass spray bottles, metal bottles, or HDPE, also known as plastics number 2.
+This is because essential oils can dissolve certain plastics over time.
+Be sure to make your DIY hand sanitizer in an essential oil-safe spray bottle.

 DIY Hand Sanitizer Spray